 Okay, so winter’s not actually coming for your hearing (notice how I’m refraining from a Game of Thrones joke right now… you’re welcome).
 But winter does produce some real risk for your hearing and any hearing devices you might be using:

-People tend to get ill more often in the winter anyway.
+People tend to get ill more often in the winter.
 It’s not necessarily because you are cold.
 It’s because you stay inside (where it’s warm) and, well, so does everyone else!
 The germs are all contained inside your workspace, your living space, your eating space–just ready to spread!
-(Washing your hands regularly can do a nice job of protecting you in the winter.)
+(Washing your hands regularly can help protect you in the winter.)